 User recorded a payment on some invoices and wanted to deposit it to the bank account, but cannot find it under the Existing Client Payments tab in the Add Deposit screen.

 This can happen if you created a payment of type Write-Off or Credit.
 These payment types are used to write-off invoices or offer discounts on them, so they do not create new funds for deposit.
-They are logged against an expense account rather than the Undeposited Funds account and credit the A/R. Check the Core Help for details on write-off and credit payments.
-Similarly, using the Debit payment type does not create any new funds for deposit.
+They are logged against an expense account rather than the Undeposited Funds account and credit the A/R. Similarly, using the Debit payment type does not create any new funds for deposit.
 It is used to increase the outstanding amount on invoices and records as a negative payment.
-It is logged against an income account and debits the A/R. Check the Core Help for details.
+It is logged against an income account and debits the A/R. Check CORE Help Center for details.